Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 # chilictl

-An Chili control application for listing and flashing connected Chili devices.
+A Chili control application for listing and flashing connected Chili devices.

 It can run on Windows or Posix and can be used for:
 - Listing all connected chilis